bart-kneepkens/Good-iOS-App-Checklist/README.md

 # Good iOS App Checklist
-An opinionated list of features that every good iOS app should have (Apps to be published in the App Store, that is).
+An opinionated list of features that every good iOS app should have (apps to be published in the App Store, that is).
 This list is not meant to be exhaustive.
-It is merely meant as a reminder of features that are easily overlooked by product teams and enginers alike.
+It is merely meant as a reminder of features that are easily overlooked by product teams and engineers alike.

 ### 1. Localized for release regions
 - All user-facing text should be translated in the primary locales of the regions you intend to release to